joe3141592/bmp085/README.txt

 the official documentation: https://www.sparkfun.com/datasheets/Components/General/BST-BMP085-DS000-05.pdf

 Connect the sensor using I2C to your Arduino.
-Rename this folder to BMP085 and place it in your Arduino libraries folder
+Rename this folder to BMP085 and place it in your libraries folder

 Written by Johannes Schniertshauer under MIT license.